IBM/count-mvs/README.md

 listing of:
    * The MVS count for the deployment
 	* The Time period selected by the user for the last time seen for events from log sources to be considered in the count
-	* If the windows workstation check was skipped or not.
-If it has been skipped windows workstations will need to be manually removed from the results to calculate the MVS count
+	* If the Windows workstation check was skipped or not.
+If it has been skipped Windows workstations will need to be manually removed from the results to calculate the MVS count
 	* A summary of how many log sources were processed, skipped and excluded in the count results
 	* If there are multiple domains in the deployment a summary of the counts per domain
 	* A listing of each of the MVS in the deployment
 	* A listing of log source to MVS IP/Hostname (with log source data horizontally for easier viewing by the user)
-	* A listing of any excluded log sources e.g. windows workstation log sources or excluded log sources by type, any skipped log sources (this may be log sources that we failed to parse the domain for)
+	* A listing of any excluded log sources e.g. Windows workstation log sources or excluded log sources by type, any skipped log sources (this may be log sources that we failed to parse the domain for)
 * Output to the screen at the end of the execution of the script with the MVS count for the deployment along with a summary breakdown by domain name if the system has multiple domains